wangyikewxgm/catalog/README.md

 - A verified Addon must have some basic important information.

-  - A accessible icon url and source url defined in addon's `metadata.yaml`
+  - An accessible icon url and source url defined in addon's `metadata.yaml`

   - A detail introduction for this addon in `README.md` for this addon as the [documentation](https://kubevela.net/docs/reference/addons/overview).

   - Better provide many useful examples in [dir](examples/)

+- If any issues arise with the addon, please feel free to address them.
+And please bump up the addon version in your pull request.

 ## Community